From Poorhouse To Golfer’s Paradise: The Transformation of Woodville

 All that remains is a makeshift cemetery.
 The graves are abandoned, smothered by weeds and brush in summer, and buried by snow during winter.
 Tucked away in transitional space between one of Pittsburgh’s most upscale housing developments and the commercial/industrial area that supports it, there is one major gravestone, marking and commemorating the institution for what it once was.

-In the mid-19th century, the idea of taking care of people by isolating them in such a place was a noble one!
+In the mid-19th century, the idea of taking care of people by isolating them in such a place was a step up!
 Before this time, most patients suffering from disorders such as schizophrenia, severe depression and other ailments, were ignored, abandoned or placed in jail.
-Certainly, it would still be a stretch to describe such a treatment facility as a warm and cozy place, but in the mid-nineteenth century, most of the people involved in the care of the mentally ill believed they were doing something good for the patients.

 When it was a hospital, Woodville housed as many as 3,200 patients.
 The complex included farmland to grow its own vegetables, grazing cattle that provided milk and meat, and green sectors that sprawled over this large plot of land in Collier Township.
 Woodville even had its own coal-fueled power plant!
 The smokestack still stands.

 Although some were dismayed to see it go, by the time the hospital was closed, Woodville’s transformation had already begun.
-Even before it was officially closed, the land was being divvied up for future use by various parts of the community.
+Even before it was officially closed, the land was being divvied up for future use by the community.

 When it was first built, the Pittsburgh Penguins, then-reigning NHL champions, bought more than a few of the new homes.
 During the off-season, and while the clubhouse was under construction, it wasn’t unusual to sit down on the bench in the temporary clubhouse to change into one’s golf shoes only to be joined by Mario Lemieux himself!
 The beauty and desirability of the area attracted more and more people seeking to build brand-new, beautiful homes.
 Carriage houses were grabbed up by empty nesters craving the luxury and convenience of this gorgeous community.
 Charity golf tournaments were attended by the likes of sports greats Dan Marino, Michael Jordan, Lynn Swann and Franco Harris.
 Nevillewood continued to flourish as more wealthy and prominent people built even larger and more fabulous homes.